ESCOMP/CTSM/doc/source/users_guide/running-single-points/running-single-point-configurations.rst

    #> svn export $SVN_INP_URL/lnd/clm2/surfdata_map/surfdata_${GRIDNAME}_simyr2000.nc $CSMDATA/lnd/clm2/surfdata_map/surfdata_${GRIDNAME}_simyr2000.nc
    > ./case.setup

-The first step is to create the domain and surface datasets using the process outlined in `the Section called The File Creation Process in Chapter 2 <CLM-URL>`_.
+The first step is to create the domain and surface datasets using the process outlined in :ref:`using-clm-tools-section`.
 Below we show an example of the process.

 Example: Creating a surface dataset for a single point
 ---------------------------------------------------------------------